Janice L. Lundy, D.Min.

 Areas of Interest:

-Dr. Lundy’s general interests are sourced in growing educational opportunities, experiences, and relationships that promote Perennial Wisdom, interspiritual understanding, and contemplative, heart-centered living with people of all traditions and none.
+Dr. Lundy’s general interests are sourced in growing educational opportunities, experiences, and relationships that embrace Perennial Wisdom, interspiritual understanding, and contemplative, heart-centered living with people of all religious, spiritual and ethical traditions.
 Her current research is focused in these areas:

 • the intersection of spirituality and psychology and the effect this has on the charism of spiritual direction